UO-CS-OER/CS210-text/_sources/08-Recursive-Data/08-04-Shape-of-Data.md

 combining tables in a relational database.)

-It is often relatively straightforward to convert among representations for the same information, provided we make a clear distinction between the _semantic content_ of the data and its representation.
+It is often relatively straightforward to convert among representations of the same information, provided we make a clear distinction between the _semantic content_ of the data and its representation.

 ## Summary

 The same _information_ (semantic content) may be represented with differently structured _data_.
-Especially an external source of data (say, a spreadsheet or database) may not be organized in a way that is convenient for the computations we wish to perform.
+External sources of data (say, a spreadsheet or database) may not be organized in a way that is convenient for the computations we wish to perform.
 Hierarchical information, in particular, is often represented in some "flat" structure (e.g., one or more tables) in which the hierarchical structure is implicit.
 Often it is useful to